 Each evidence-based nutrition practice guideline on the Evidence Analysis Library (EAL) is reviewed internally and externally using the AGREE II (Appraisal of Guidelines for Research and Evaluation) Instrument as the evaluation tool.
 Reviewers should consist of an interdisciplinary group of individuals - registered dietitian nutritionists, doctors, nurses, etc., - with working knowledge of the guideline topic.

-- Carefully read the guideline introduction and individual recommendations
+- Carefully read the Guideline Introduction and Recommendations

 - Watch the EAL Orientation Tutorials before the start of the review